dxoverdy/Integrating-Sofar2mqtt-with-Home-Assistant/README.md

 ## Queries
 I will endeavour to help you if you are struggling.
-Try email or [Facebook](https://www.facebook.com/mydan100/).
+If I have missed something or you have something to add to this step by step guide please email or [Facebook](https://www.facebook.com/mydan100/).

 Daniel Young 2023 [daniel@mydan.com](daniel@mydan.com)